cablelabs/lpwanserver/docs/ui/networks.md

 in the system.
 But the ability to add or remove them is provided so irrelevant (or newly relevant) Network Types can be removed (or added) to the system.

-## Network Provider Management

-Network Providers can be viewed and updated by selecting the Networks pull-down from the top menu, and selecting the Network Providers item.

-A selection list of existing Network Providers is provided.
-To edit one, simply click on the name.
-To create a new one, click the "CREATE NETWORK PROVIDER" button.

-The purpose of the Network Provider is to make it easy to determine who is responsible for the specific remote network or group of networks.

 ## Network Management

 Networks can be viewed and updated by selecting the Networks pull-down